awslabs/sockeye/tutorials/wmt/README.md

 However, keep this in mind for any other data set you want to use with Sockeye.
 In addition to tokenization we will splits words into subwords using Byte Pair Encoding (BPE).
 In order to do so we use a tool called [subword-nmt](https://github.com/rsennrich/subword-nmt).
-Run the following commands to set the tool up:
+Run the following commands to set up the tool:

 ```bash
 git clone https://github.com/rsennrich/subword-nmt.git